aleksei-kroshnin/aleksei-kroshnin.github.io/_pages/about.md

 # Online seminar
 ### On the interactions between Statistics and Geometry
-Together with Victor-Emmanuel Brunel, Austin Stomme, and Quentin Paris, we organize monthly online seminar on Geometry and Mathematical Statistics.
+Together with Victor-Emmanuel Brunel, Austin Stromme, and Quentin Paris, we organize a monthly online seminar on Geometry and Mathematical Statistics.
 The aim is to promote communication between the two fields.
 Announcements of upcoming talks and records of the previous ones can be found on the [seminar page](https://qparis-math.github.io/seminar/).